DontFearAlgorithms/DontFearAlgorithms/ReadMe.md

 - Racket ( Typed )

-** I'll rely on SageMath for various understanding and exploring various mathematical ideas and concepts.
+** I'll rely on SageMath and Mathematica for various understanding and exploring various mathematical ideas and concepts.

 ## Books